janakhamis/python-challenge/README.md

 # Objective:
 The python script calculates the folowing:
-  - Total Number of Months: the total number of months found in the dataset.
+  - Total Number of Months: The total number of months found in the dataset.
-  - Net Total Amount: is the cumulative amount of the "Profit/Losses" column over the period.
+  - Net Total Amount: The cumulative amount of the "Profit/Losses" column over the period.
-  - Average Change: the average monthly change in the profit/loss.
+  - Average Change: The average monthly change in the profit/loss.
-  - Greatest Increase in Profits: the date and amount of the largest increase in profits.
+  - Greatest Increase in Profits: The date and amount of the largest increase in profits.
-  - Greatest Decrease in Profits: the date and amount of the largest decrease in profits.
+  - Greatest Decrease in Profits: The date and amount of the largest decrease in profits.

 # Files:
   - main.py: The python script that performs the analysis and outputs the results.
-  - Resources/budget_data.csv: The datasset containing the financial records.
+  - Resources/budget_data.csv: The dataset containing the financial records.
   - Analysis/budget_analysis.txt: The text file where the results are stored.

 # Output:
-The result of the PyBank script shows the "Total Months", "Total Amount", "Average Change", "Greatest Increase in Profits", and "Greatest Decrease in Profits".
-The result is printed to the terminal and stored as a text file in the Analysis folder.
+The result of the PyBank script shows the "Total Months", "Total", "Average Change", "Greatest Increase in Profits", and "Greatest Decrease in Profits".
+The result is printed to the terminal and stored as a text file (budget_analysis.txt) in the Analysis folder.

 # PyPoll